Primary Survey (Triage) and Resuscitation

 With partial large airway obstruction, flow-by oxygen is delivered through oxygen tubing at a high flow rate aimed at the open, panting mouth until an airway is secured or, if appropriate, a transtracheal or nasotracheal oxygen line is placed.
 Heavy sedation using a narcotic/tranquilizer (eg, butorphanol 0.2–0.4 mg/kg with or without acepromazine 0.01–0.05 mg/kg) combination may be used to relieve anxiety and struggling, to allow a cursory examination of the pharynx and larynx, and to remove pharyngeal foreign bodies.
 When tracheal intubation is necessary, general anesthesia should be induced using rapid-acting IV anesthetics such as etomidate (0.5–3 mg/kg), ketamine/diazepam combination (5–20 mg/kg and 0.1–0.4 mg/kg), or propofol (6–8 mg/kg to effect).
 The ability of the laryngeal cartilages to abduct during inspiration should be assessed during intubation and a full oropharyngeal examination performed when time allows.
 A tracheotomy is necessary when pharyngeal, laryngeal, or tracheal pathology prevents orotracheal intubation or when prolonged intubation is anticipated.
 A transtracheal catheter can be used to provide oxygen support during stabilization.
 When the airway pathology lies within the thoracic cavity, airway patency must be established down to the bifurcation of the trachea.
 Once the airway is established, it should be secured with a tie and inflation of the cuff mechanism, as well as confirmed with at least two of the following methods: palpation of the tube within trachea in the cervical region, ausculation of the lungs and visualization of chest wall movement when a breath is administered, visualization of the tube entering the airway, placement of an end-tidal CO2 monitor, or radiographs.

 Cyanosis from small airway obstructive disease is treated by providing oxygen by flow-by, hood, or nasal cannula and sedation with a narcotic/tranquilizer combination.
 Epinephrine is given for its bronchodilatory effects both in anaphylaxis (0.01–0.02 mg/kg, IV) and in life-threatening asthma (0.02 mg/kg, IM).
 Corticosteroids (prednisone sodium succinate, 15 mg/kg, IV, or dexamethasone, 2–4 mg/kg, IM or IV) are given for allergic bronchitis, asthma, or severe swelling of the larynx or pharyngeal tissues.
 Other bronchodilators, such as aminophylline or terbutaline, are given IM, or albuterol can be given by nebulization in the case of an animal in crisis.
+Also see the calculator on this page for various emergency drug doses for dogs and cats.

 Compromised breathing in both dogs and cats manifests with an increased respiratory rate and effort, immediately followed by a change in the respiratory pattern.
 Postural changes (orthopnea) follow; dogs stand with the elbows abducted and the back arched or high on the rear haunches with the head and neck extended, whereas cats may sit crouched on all four limbs with the sternum slightly elevated.
 Obvious labored, open-mouth breathing, and changes in mucous membrane color (gray and/or blue [cyanosis]) develop last and indicate significant loss of pulmonary function and impending pulmonary arrest.